devchallenges-io/curriculum/4-frontend-libaries/challenges/group_1/2-property-listing.md

   - "Users can filter properties by property type: 1 bedroom or 2 bedrooms."
   - Deploy the solution and submit Repository URL and Demo URL.
 seo:
-  title: "Property Listing"
+  title: "Property Listing | Frontend, React project"
-  description: "This challenge is perfect to improve your Frontend skills from beginner to more advanced.
-You will need to implement reusable components and filter functionalities."
+  description: "This project is perfect to improve your Frontend skills from beginner to more advanced.
+You will need to implement reusable components and filter functionalities.
+This project is great for working with Front-end libraries like React, Vue,..."
   keywords:
     - "property listing"
     - "react"